 French, Music, Physical Education and Speech & Drama are part of the school curriculum.
 There is a fully equipped gymnasium, a stage, large playing field, a well-equipped play area and an indoor heated swimming pool.

-Pianists who have passed a grade 1 practical examination are given an opportunity to study for and sit the grade 1 theory examination set by The Associated Board of the Royal Schools of Music.
 All children take part in the Christmas concerts and may be involved in competitions, concerts and performances at other times during the year.
-The school also offers extra specialist activities such as drumming, guitar, violin, ballet and jazz.
+The school also offers extra specialist activities such as lessons in drums, guitar, violin, piano, ballet and jazz.

 The school has its own kitchen and catering staff and all meals are prepared and cooked daily from local fresh ingredients on the premises.